-The main focus of our farming is on vegetable production, but we do also keep some livestock.
+The main focus of our farming is on vegetable production, but we do sometimes keep some livestock.

 Livestock farming has acquired a bad name in the environmental movement, not without good reason, because livestock are major producers of greenhouse gases, because they use up land or food resources that could otherwise be devoted to human use, and because intensive meat production is often not conducive to good animal welfare.